olitrussle/blog/_posts/2017-04-24-meet-the-team-jonny-a.md

 After studying Physics at Durham, I became an engineer full time.
 Physics and programming are quite similar - you have a problem, then you have to use the tools you have to solve it.

-## What would people would be surprised to know about you?
+## Is there anything people would be surprised to know about you?
 I’m a radio presenter on a little internet station called The Mix Radio.
 I got into radio at uni - I was pretty shy in first year and wanted to improve my presentation skills.
 I paid the joining fee, gave it a try, and I’ve been doing it ever since.
 The trick is to not take yourself too seriously!

 ## What's your favourite piece of technology now and in the future?